-Your garden may be good enough to eat, but those wonderful fragrant flowers and aromatic herbs can be put to use on less fattening senses.
+Your garden may be good enough to eat, but those wonderful fragrant flowers and aromatic herbs can be put to other uses.
 Dried flowers and herbs tucked into bags and pillows have a fragrance that will let you travel back to the glory days of your garden.
 Herbs, especially, hold on to their fragrance.
-Use you sachets to scent a drawer, the clothes in the dryer or tuck one under your pillow.
+Use your sachets to scent a drawer, the clothes in the dryer or tuck one under your pillow.

-30 Minutes to 1 Hour - Once again, it all depends on how extravagant you choose to get.
+On average, sachets take about 30 minutes to one hour to make.
+Once again, it all depends on how extravagant you choose to get.
 If you have all your materials together, you can make several in no time at all.

 How to Make Sachets